 Production cost change due to expanding current freelance team skills

-We collaborated on an iterative process, with early feedback from engineering to inform design decisions.
+I collaborated with the team through an iterative process and served as the synthesizer for the needs from marketing, design, and engineering.
 Initial project development began with collaboration between myself and the content team regarding their needs and then working with the Creative Director for feedback.
 All projects were based on insights from qualitative user research and digital analytics analysis.

 We maintained continuous check-ins with analytics, customer feedback, and freelancer feedback to optimize the assets and components to keep customers engaged and easy to use for the design, content, and engineering teams to reuse.

 We developed a strategy to keep each goal in mind:

 🏆 Goal 1: How we increased customer acquisition with the challenges in mind